YellowJacketLinux/LFS/05-Perl-Modules.md

 Perl modules.
 It just speeds up the build process on systems that have more than one CPU core available for building.

-### Note on SMP MFLAGS

-The value of `%{?_smp_mflags}` is initially defined by RPM based upon how many cores are available on the system.

-My particular hardware uses a case with less than optimal air flow, and is located in the naturally warmest room of the house.

-As a result, when I allow all eight cores to be used and build something very CPU intensive for long periods of time (like building GCC), on hot days I actually CPU temperature warnings.

-So in my `~/.rpmmacros` file I set the following:

-    %_smp_mflags -j4

-When only using four cores, the build takes a little longer but I am less likely to get the CPU temperature warnings and when I do still get them I can just take the case lid off during the build.

-My case is a low-profile 'Media PC' case but with a server motherboard and a Xeon processor.
-Furthermore there is a fan-less nVidia GPU in it with a large heat sink that restricts airflow inside the case.
-What I need to do is have a machinist drill ventilation holes in the lid right above the CPU cooler fan.

-Anyway I mention manually setting the `%_smp_mflags` to only use a subset of available cores in case anyone else has a similar situation when the default value of ALL cores is used and CPU temperature warnings happen with very intensive builds.

 The RPM Spec File Check Section
 -------------------------------